Hell's Paradise: Jigokuraku: Setting

+Premise

-Captured during an assassination mission, Gabimaru the Hollow is sentenced to be executed, but nothing seems to kill him due to his superhuman body.
-Believing his love for his wife to be subconsciously keeping him alive, executioner Yamada Asaemon Sagiri offers him the chance to be pardoned of all crimes by the Shogunate if he finds the elixir of life on Shinsenkyo, a legendary realm recently discovered southwest of the Ryukyu Kingdom.
-After losing five expedition teams sent to the island, this time the Shogunate sends a group of death row convicts.
+The series initially focuses on the execution of Gabimaru, which ultimately fails as nothing was able to kill him due to his superhuman-like body.
+He believes that his love for his wife is subconsciously keeping him alive, executioner Yamada Asaemon Sagiri offers him the chance to be pardoned of all crimes by the Shogunate if he finds the elixir of life on Kotaku (こたく), more commonly known as Shinsenkyo (神仙郷, Shinsenkyō), a legendary realm discovered southwest of the Ryukyu Kingdom.
+After losing five expedition teams sent to the island, the Shogunate sends a group of death row convicts, known as the Vanguard Party.
 The convicts are each given a Yamada Asaemon executioner, who they must return with in order to obtain the pardon.

 Production

+Concept and creation

 Yuji Kaku originated Hell's Paradise: Jigokuraku from a framework that had "several pairs of people whose interests aren't aligned [being] thrown into an enclosed space and forced to work together."
-The story was initially about children sent to a youth detention center and the lawyers fighting for them.
-But through discussions with his editor, the setting was dropped and they added different characters to the same framework, which was kept because Kaku has always liked the way human relationships change and wanted to write a story about that.
-He felt a Shinsenkyo setting would work with any type of story and be easy to write, and thought it would be more interesting if a character "who isn't supposed to die" finds themselves in a near-death situation.
+The story was initially about children sent to a youth detention center with lawyers fighting for them.
+However, through discussions with his editor, they dropped the setting and added different characters to the same framework, which was kept because Kaku has always liked the way human relationships change and wanted to write a story about that.
+He felt a setting based in Shinsenkyo would work with any type of story and would be easy to write, explaining that it would be more interesting if a character "who isn't supposed to die" finds themselves in a near-death situation.

 The storyboards for the first three chapters of the manga were brought to the Shōnen Jump+ editorial staff in 2017.
 A big fan of Kaku's art since Fantasma in Jump Square, Hideaki Sakakibara enthusiastically volunteered to take on the series and became its second editor with chapters two and three.
-He believed that Hell's Paradise was the "mainstream battle fantasy" series that Shōnen Jump+ was still lacking and could become a best-seller in print.
+He believed that Hell's Paradise was the "mainstream battle fantasy" series that Shōnen Jump+ was lacking and could become a print best-seller.
 Sakakibara was initially concerned with the "multi-protagonist story" of the prisoners, executioners, and the island's creatures.
 Although he thought having the Battle Royale-style story in a manga would be interesting, he worried it would cause a badly paced story where they would have to split up the pages between characters and be unable to show the main characters' actions as much.
 However, he credits Kaku's genius at quickly and simply introducing characters and his drawing talent for making it all work.